Dr. Nancy Carnide

 Projects

-- Ontario Life After Work Injury Study: Understanding the long-term recovery and labour market outcomes of injured workers in the shadow of COVID-19.
-Funded by Workplace Safety and Insurance Board.
-Ongoing.
+- Ontario Life After Work Injury Study: Understanding the long-term recovery and labour market outcomes of injured workers in Ontario.
+Funded by Workplace Safety and Insurance Board of Ontario.
+Completed.

 Publications